 What is a dry van?

 A dry van trailer is essentially a box on wheels.
-Not temperature controlled, it’s specifically designed to handle dry freight rather than temperature-sensitive or “wet” goods.
-It carries things like boxed items, palleted materials, and most retail dry goods such as cereal, household supplies, and other non-perishables.
+Not temperature controlled, it’s specifically designed to handle dry freight rather than temperature-sensitive freight or “wet” goods.
+It carries boxed items, palleted materials, and most retail dry goods such as cereal, household supplies, and other non-perishables.

-Dry vans are easy to secure.
-The enclosed space protects freight from the sun, rain, snow, and other elements.
-Because dry vans can haul so many different types of loads, there are more jobs available in various shipping lanes.
+Dry van trucks are easy to secure.
+The fully enclosed space protects freight from the sun, rain, snow, and other elements.
+Because dry vans can haul so many different kinds of loads, more jobs are available in various shipping lanes.

 Dry van trailer dimensions and weight capacity

 Besides the longer 48- and 53-foot trailers, there are also short 28-foot trailers.
 They are generally a little narrower and lower, with a maximum load capacity of 22,500 pounds.
-Sometimes you will see these shorter trailers in two or three trailer “chains.”
+Sometimes you will see these shorter trailers in two or three trailer chains.
+These “pup” trailers can typically accommodate 14 standard pallet positions.

-Technically, many straight trucks or box trucks are also dry vans by definition, but they primarily deliver local or short-range small cargo.
+By definition, many straight trucks or box trucks are also dry van trucks, but they primarily deliver local or short-range small cargo.
+Box trucks come in a variety of different sizes.

 Who uses dry van carriers?

 Nearly all industries that produce or ship non-perishable goods use dry van carriers.
 Even companies who ship some perishable cargo like produce or frozen foods use dry vans for specific products.
-They can often be combined with other products in a single shipment, making this method the most efficient available.
+They can often be combined with other products in a single shipment or LTL shipments making this method exceptionally efficient.

 Here are some common examples of dry van freight: